UjanGuin/ZYLO-LINK/README.md

 * IDs are used to:

   * Start private chats
-  * Add users to group chats
+  * Add members to group chats
-* No cloud authentication required
+* No cloud-based authentication required

 ---